 In a preview of this Sunday’s episode of her E! reality series “I Am Cait,” Jenner also defended GOP frontrunner Donald Trump, saying, “I think he would be very good for women’s issues.”

-But support for conservative politicians like Trump and Cruz discomfits many transgender people. “[Jenner] has expressed on the show that she’s concerned about the national debt,” McBride said.
+But support for conservative politicians like Trump and Cruz has raised eyebrows among many in the trans community. “[Jenner] has expressed on the show that she’s concerned about the national debt,” McBride said.
 “But Ted Cruz isn’t the anti-deficit candidate, he’s the anti-LGBT candidate.”

-The LGBT community had high hopes that Jenner’s public transition would finally shine a much-needed light on the “T” section of their community, often ignored and overlooked even by their gay peers.
+LGBT advocates had high hopes that Jenner’s public transition would finally shine a much-needed light on the “T” section of their community, often ignored and overlooked even by their gay peers.

 When Jenner made a surprise appearance during a gay Pride event in New York City last June, she was greeted with fanfare reserved for staunch and longtime allies such as